codelawcorp/terraform-github-repository/.github/CONTRIBUTING.md

 ### Configuring 🐙

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Pick the first issue here: https://github.com/codelawcorp/terraform-github-repository/contribute

 - There are TODO comments in the code.
 - There are GitHub issues